At What Stage Should You Invest in European Startups?

-We normally would be holding the last banquet of the season at The Family’s office in Paris on Thursday, prepared by the great Guillaume Heckmann, our in-house chef.
+We normally would be holding the last banquet of the season at The Family’s main office on Thursday.
 Alas there’s a heatwave in Paris, with the temperature expected to rise up to 39°C that day.
 And so we decided to postpone to a later date in July.

 39°C doesn’t necessarily sound unbearable.
 But you have to remember that Paris is in Northern Europe, which means that temperatures are usually moderate, both in winter and in summer, and air conditioning is scarce.
 That makes us Northern French (and British) people ill-prepared for facing such extremes.
 And in a city like Paris, the car-generated pollution only adds to the inevitable headache.